cosarara/fucking-weeb/README.md

 * I've had it crash at random times (something something C_temporary_stack_bottom)
 * The code is not pretty.
 Don't judge me as a programmer for it (it was my first scheme project after all)
-* Shit's ugly when you have only one row of posters
 * Need a better poster-not-found image

 [the video]: http://www.cosarara.me/jaume/files/videos/fucking-weeb.webm